 So you’re sick.
 It happens to all of us from time to time.
 Most of us get a cold or two each year.
 Maybe we get laid up in bed for a couple days, or maybe we have a cold that lingers like a friend who’s overstaying their welcome on your couch.
 Whatever the case, we know that having a cold and flu basically sucks.
 We have low to no energy, miss out on work, the gym, and everything in our day to day that usually leaves us filled with energy, fulfillment, and the drive we need to pursue our goals.
 That can be discouraging, and it’s hard to get back on track.

 We want to get over our sickness as fast as possible and limit the symptoms.
 So where do most of us turn?
 The drug aisle and the pharmacy, usually.
 But hang on a second, because that’s not always the healthiest, most cost-effective, or efficient way to knock out whatever you’re battling.
-There are some great all-natural remedies that’ve been around for decades, and some general best-practices for handling the sick bug, and they don’t involve going to the pharmacy at all.
+There are some great all-natural remedies that’ve been around for decades (cbd pain relief is really having a moment right now), and some general best-practices for handling the sick bug, and they don’t involve going to the pharmacy at all.

 These are all tried-and-true methods for easing discomfort and speeding recovery, and most of them can be created with ingredients that are already in your home.